Code-Institute-Submissions/project-final-django/README.md

 # project-final-django
 This is an ecommerce website built for a **fictional** cheese company.
 It is built in the Django framework and uses Stripe as a payment system.
-The web app allows users to register, add products (cheeses) to their shopping cart, checkout the shopping cart,  and, see their complete order history.
+The web app allows users to register, add products to their shopping cart and checkout the shopping cart.

+An import feature of this web application is that customers of the company can - if they are logged in - view their complete order history.
+This is helpful, because most of the customers are middleman who buy frequently from the company.

 #### Live demo
 A live demo of the web app can be viewed clicking this link: https://sdv-the-cheese-factory.herokuapp.com/